Unique Features That Make HZZK The Solution

 NO TALL CHIMNEY

-- Minimal emissions are released via small chimney made of metal or brick extending just above the roof line.
+- Minimal emissions are released via a small chimney made of metal or brick.

 SCALABLE OPERATING MODE